MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-websphere-to-azure-vm-manually.md

    ---

+   When you finish, select **Next**.

-1. Select **Next**.
-On the **Node, Host, and Cell Names** pane, enter your node name, host name, and cell name.
+1. On the **Node, Host, and Cell Names** pane, enter your node name, host name, and cell name.
 The host is the private IP address of `adminVM`.
 In this example, the node name is `adminvmCellManager01`, the host value is `192.168.0.4`, and the cell name is `adminvmCell01`.
+When you finish, select **Next**.

    :::image type="content" source="media/migrate-websphere-to-azure-vm-manually/ibm-websphere-profiles-management-tool-advanced-node-host-cell.png" alt-text="Screenshot of the Node, Host, and Cell Names pane in the IBM Profile Management Tool." lightbox="media/migrate-websphere-to-azure-vm-manually/ibm-websphere-profiles-management-tool-advanced-node-host-cell.png":::

-1. Select **Next**.
-On the **Administrative Security** pane, enter your admin username and password.
+1. On the **Administrative Security** pane, enter your admin username and password.
 In this example, the username is `websphere`, and the password is `Secret123456`.
 Note down the username and password so you can use them to sign in to the IBM console.
+When you finish, select **Next**.

    :::image type="content" source="media/migrate-websphere-to-azure-vm-manually/ibm-websphere-profiles-management-tool-admin-security.png" alt-text="Screenshot of the Administrative Security pane in the IBM Profile Management Tool." lightbox="media/migrate-websphere-to-azure-vm-manually/ibm-websphere-profiles-management-tool-admin-security.png":::

-1. Select **Next**.
-For the security certificate (part 1), enter your certificate if you have one.
+1. For the security certificate (part 1), enter your certificate if you have one.
 This example uses the default self-signed certificate.
+Then select **Next**.

-1. Select **Next**.
-For the security certificate (part 2), enter your certificate if you have one.
+1. For the security certificate (part 2), enter your certificate if you have one.
 This example uses the default self-signed certificate.
+Then select **Next**.

-1. Select **Next**.
-On the **Port Values Assignment** pane, keep the default ports.
+1. On the **Port Values Assignment** pane, keep the default ports and select **Next**.

    :::image type="content" source="media/migrate-websphere-to-azure-vm-manually/ibm-websphere-profiles-management-tool-advanced-ports.png" alt-text="Screenshot of the Port Values Assignment pane of the IBM Profile Management Tool." lightbox="media/migrate-websphere-to-azure-vm-manually/ibm-websphere-profiles-management-tool-advanced-ports.png":::

-1. Select **Next**.
-On the **Linux Service Definition** pane, don't select **Run the deployment manager process as a Linux service**.
+1. On the **Linux Service Definition** pane, don't select **Run the deployment manager process as a Linux service**.
 Later, you'll create the Linux service.
+Select **Next**.

-1. Select **Next**.
-On the **Profile Creation Summary** pane, make sure that the information is correct.
+1. On the **Profile Creation Summary** pane, make sure that the information is correct, and then select **Create**.

    :::image type="content" source="media/migrate-websphere-to-azure-vm-manually/ibm-websphere-profiles-management-tool-management-profile-summary.png" alt-text="Screenshot of the Profile Creation Summary pane of the IBM Profile Management Tool." lightbox="media/migrate-websphere-to-azure-vm-manually/ibm-websphere-profiles-management-tool-management-profile-summary.png":::

-1. Select **Create**.
-It takes a while to finish the profile creation.
-After the profile finishes, the **Profile Creation Complete** pane appears.
-Select **Launch the First steps console**.
+1. It takes a while to finish the profile creation.
+When the **Profile Creation Complete** pane appears, select **Launch the First steps console**.
+Then select **Finish**.

    :::image type="content" source="media/migrate-websphere-to-azure-vm-manually/ibm-websphere-profiles-management-profile-complete.png" alt-text="Screenshot of the Profile Creation Complete pane of the IBM Profile Management Tool." lightbox="media/migrate-websphere-to-azure-vm-manually/ibm-websphere-profiles-management-profile-complete.png":::

-1. Select **Finish**.
-The **First steps** console appears.
+1. The **First steps** console appears.
 Select **Installation verification**.

    :::image type="content" source="media/migrate-websphere-to-azure-vm-manually/ibm-websphere-profiles-management-first-steps.png" alt-text="Screenshot of the First steps console of the IBM Profile Management Tool." lightbox="media/migrate-websphere-to-azure-vm-manually/ibm-websphere-profiles-management-first-steps.png":::

-   The verification process starts, and output similar to the following example appears.
+1. The verification process starts, and output similar to the following example appears.
 If there are errors, you must resolve them before moving on.

    :::image type="content" source="media/migrate-websphere-to-azure-vm-manually/ibm-websphere-profiles-management-first-steps-output.png" alt-text="Screenshot of First steps console output for the IBM Profile Management Tool." lightbox="media/migrate-websphere-to-azure-vm-manually/ibm-websphere-profiles-management-first-steps-output.png":::

 1. The deployment manager process starts.
 You can close the **First steps** console by closing the output pane and selecting **Exit** in the console.

-   You've now finished the profile creation.
+   You finished the profile creation.
 You can close the WebSphere Customization Toolbox.

 1. To access the IBM console, open the firewall ports by using the following commands: